-- The essence of it all is that we can always - map such three dimensional system diagrams onto a two dimensional system graph - (albeit most often not a planar graph).
+The essence of it all is that we can always map such three dimensional system diagrams onto a two dimensional system graph (albeit most often not a planar graph).

-Examples of Plant Modelling
+6.2.6 Examples of Plant Modelling

-11. Power supply cabling of machines: See Fig. 11.
+11. Power supply cabling of machines: See Fig. 11 on the following page.